JsIqbal/redis/README.md

     -   remembering how many view a product or item has
     -   using in types of data that are not so important to be consistent
     -   only 12kb ob static memory for even millions of view for an item.

+---

+### Section 15: List data structure

+-   This is not an array
+-   This is a doubly linked list

+Typically we use list to keep time series data or data in order like : weather data.